npsbell/REACT-CRUD-PROJECT/README.md

 [CreatePostPage]

 - Can create product
+- Click button to back homepage

 [EditPostPage]

 - Can edit product
+- Click button to back homepage

 [ViewPostPage]

 - Can view product detail
+- Click button to back homepage

 ##

 **Server side** was created by Techup Thailand (React React Router Assignment)

+This project is **responsive**